Power Rankings: Pre-deadline deals start shaking things up

 Week 15 ranking: No. 14

 The Royals are creeping closer to the Indians in the AL Central, but they're also in the thick of the AL wild-card race.
-K.C. has proven it can get hot and go on a run -- only the Astros have a better record in the AL since June 1.
+K.C. has proved it can get hot and go on a run -- only the Astros have a better record in the AL since June 1.
 Will GM Dayton Moore add offensive help at the deadline?
 Royals DHs are 12th in the league in wOBA, and their left fielders rank last. -- Michael Bonzagni, ESPN Stats & Information

 15. Seattle Mariners